Seminaarinmäen mieslaulajat

 Seminaarinmäen mieslaulajat (literally translated as "Men's Choir of Seminaarinmäki"), better known as Semmarit, is a male choir from Jyväskylä, Finland.
-Formed in 1989, the group is known for shunning traditional male choir music, instead singing choir music heavily influenced by rock and roll and pop music.
+Formed in 1989, the group is known for singing non-traditional choir music heavily influenced by rock and roll and pop music.
 Imaginative props and comedic choreography are also an integral part of their shows.
+Furthermore, the singers are known to wear black suits, but occasionally, unusual clothing such as green tights may be used as part of the show.

 All songs are composed and regularly polled amongst the group members.
 Although a primarily vocal-only arrangement, the songs occasionally have an instrumental accompaniment.
 Instruments the group has used include the djembe, the didgeridoo, the kazoo, the bagpipes, a toilet lid, a zipper in the fly of their trousers, and water-filled beer bottles to imitate a pan flute.
 Some group members also physically use their colleagues as air guitars for playing "instrumental" solos.